 Incorporate ethical, legal and safety standards and professionalism (Nurse Practice Act).

 Develop leadership skills and promote research/evidence based practice

-Design Problem Solving Plans (PSP) using the nursing process to direct and manage care of clients.
+Design a plan of care using the nursing process to direct and manage care of clients.

 Develop and utilize effective verbal and written communication methods that can be used with clients, family and health care professionals to promote optimum wellness and patient advocacy.

 Incorporate principles of environmental, informatics, client and personal safety when using the nursing process to provide care for clients.

 Integrate knowledge of drug classifications used to promote, maintain, and restore optimum wellness.